 - Change personal account numbers.

-At the end of the day, the priority in dealing with credit card in divorce is your financial standing.
+At the end of the day, the priority in dealing with a credit card debt in divorce is your financial standing.
 There may be times that you’ll need to choose to put your pride aside in order to avoid costing you more in the long run in finance charges, credit score damage, and peace of mind.
-Alabama Law Group is here to be on your side during this time.
+Charlotte Christian Law is here to be on your side during this time.
 Connect with us today to get the help you need.

 The preceding is being provided for informational purposes only and is not intended as legal advice.
 Consult your attorney with specific questions regarding your personal or joint credit card debt in divorce.